peterlidee/next16-params-searchparams/texts/1-params-and-searchparams-in-next16.md

 (parameter) searchParams: Promise<Record<string, string | string[] | undefined>>
 ```

-Which is correct and quit nifty, I like it.
+Which is correct and quite nifty, I like it.
 Also note that entering an incorrect path will make `TypeScript` yell at you:

 ```ts
 Type '"/users/[foobar]"' does not satisfy the constraint 'AppRoutes'.